kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 -` (to be tested).

 A shared E2E test could work like this:
-- build one CSI app from source
+- build one component from source
-- deploy the hostpath example with that locally build app and everything else as defined in the current repository (i.e. each repository must vendor, copy or check out the example from `csi-drivers-host-path`)
+- deploy the hostpath example with that locally build component and everything else as defined in the current repository (i.e. each repository must vendor, copy or check out the example from `csi-drivers-host-path`)